netizen-ais/remote-sync-2/README.md

 Remote Sync PRO is a fork of the remote-sync project which was abandoned in 2016.
 Remote Sync PRO fixes bugs and compatibility issues present in remote-sync, and will be bringing new features in the near future.

-Remote Sync 2 is a fork of the remote-sync-pro project which seems to be unmaintaied since 2018.
+Remote Sync 2 is a fork of the remote-sync-pro project which seems to be unmaintaied since 2018
+NOTE: I've created this fork just to fix some annoyances or malfunctions that affected my own use cases, but published it just in case my patches were helpful to any other devs.
+I've really a very limited ammount of time to spend in it and I'm very sorry about that.
+Any help would be highly appreciated.

 ## New